umangagarwal11/umangagarwal11/README.md

 * I am [Umang Agarwal](https://umangagarwal.tech/) :blush: .
 Currently I am a third year student from VIT Vellore in Computer Science Engineering.

-* I have completed multiple Internships(4) in the field of Web Development and I am the Technical Head at ISTE-VIT :sparkles:.
+* I have completed multiple Internships(6) in the field of Full Stack Development and I was the Technical Head at ISTE-VIT :sparkles:.

-* I have done multiple projects in the field of Web Development using various tech stacks :computer: .
+* I have done multiple projects in the field of Web and App Development using various tech stacks :computer: .

-* I am currently brushing up my skills and plan to learn React.js and explore the field of Machine Learning.
+* I am currently brushing up my skills and plan to explore the field of Machine Learning.

 * I am willing to work on free-lance projects. :bulb: